Library

 Qualitative research deals with more abstract data from open-ended questions.
 Researchers make inferences from textual data and recordings.
 Tools must facilitate the recording and analysis of an array of data formats and bring insights in one place.

-Learn when to use Qualitative Research vs Quantitative Research
+Learn when to use Qualitative Research vs. Quantitative Research

 Combining quantitative and qualitative methods increases research quality through triangulation